awsdocs/aws-cost-management-user-guide/doc_source/cost-alloc-tags.md

 **Note**
 As a best practice, do not include sensitive information in tags\.
-You can't delete or merge tags\.
-Instead, deactivate tags so that they aren't used in your billing reports\.
 Only master accounts in an organization and single accounts that are not members of an organization have access to the **Cost Allocation Tags** manager in the Billing console\.

 **Topics**